psu13/mutable-hakyll/posts/measurement.md

 together and take sequential measurements.

 So, first suppose we put another $S_z$ box right after the first one.
-What we should observe is that all of the particles come out of the "spin up" hole of the second box.
+What we should observe is that all of the particles that enter the second box come out of the "spin up" hole of the second box.
 This seems very reasonable, since they are all spin up. particles.

 > <a href="../images/z-spin.pdf">
 <img src="../images/z-z-spin.pdf"></a>